PastelPrism/freecodecamp-legacy/course-responsive-web-design/survey-form/README.md

-Hi!
+Hi! 👋

 Welcome to this very unfinished README.
 This README has hope it will be finished one day.
-I think that's lovely
+I think that's lovely of it 😊 I'm sure the "Hi!" with wavy hand will stay, but the rest...?

 Anyway, the assignments: